Post-Bachelor’s Certificate in Leadership in Health Systems Management

 This program is organized into four 10-week quarters per year (as opposed to the traditional two semester system) which means you can take more courses in a shorter time period.
 One semester credit is equivalent to 1.5 quarter credits.

-- Bachelor of Science in Nursing from program fully accredited by National League of Nursing (NLN) and/or American Association Colleges of Nursing (AACN.)
+- Your BSN must be from an institution accredited by the National League of Nursing (NLN) and/or the American Association Colleges of Nursing (AACN).
 The accrediting body for NLN is ACEN and the accrediting body for the American Association Colleges of Nursing is CCNE.

 With multiple ways to submit documents, Drexel makes it easy to complete your application.
 Learn more by visiting our Completing Your Application Guide.